usbong/UsbongKit/README.md

 # Installation

-This project can be installed in different ways:
+You can integrate `UsbongKit` in your project in different ways:

   - Manual
     1. Drag-and-drop `UsbongKit.xcodeproj` as sub-project
     2. Link `UsbongKit.framework` in your project